vikas9dev/spring-ai/docs/01-spring-ai-Introduction-to-ai-in-spring-boot_combined.md

 A common question is: How do I know which properties to configure for a specific model?

-The answer is the official Spring AI documentation. 💡 **Tip:** Always refer to the official documentation for the most up-to-date information.
+The answer is the official [Spring AI](https://docs.spring.io/spring-ai/reference/api/chat/bedrock-converse.html) documentation. 💡 **Tip:** Always refer to the official documentation for the most up-to-date information.

-The documentation provides details on dependencies and properties for various models, including:
+The documentation provides details on dependencies and properties for various models, including: Amazon Bedrock, Anthropic, Azure OpenAI, DeepInfra, Docker Model Runner, Google Vertex AI, Grok, Hugging Face, Mistral, Minimax, Moonshot, Nvidia, Llama, Perplexity, OpenAI

-*   Amazon Bedrock
-*   Anthropic
-*   Azure OpenAI
-*   DeepInfra
-*   Docker Model Runner
-*   Google Vertex AI
-*   Grok
-*   Hugging Face
-*   Mistral
-*   Minimax
-*   Moonshot
-*   Nvidia
-*   Llama
-*   Perplexity
-*   OpenAI

 For Amazon Bedrock, the following properties need to be configured: